Ice and Snow Hints

 Prepare for Old Man Winter

-If you have further questions, please contact the Street Department at 262-780-4609.
+- If you have any other snow plowing questions, please contact the Streets Department at 262-780-4609.

-Thank you and have a Safe Winter!
+Thank you and have a nice and safe winter.